exasol/power-apps-connector/doc/user_guide/user_guide.md

 ![image-20211122152821647](user_guide.assets/image-20211122152821647.png)

-Let's give our flow a readable name, let's say "Get Actors", so we can easily find it later when we'll use it in power apps.
+Let's give our flow a readable name, let's say "Get Actors", so we can easily find it later when we'll use it in power apps itself.

-Next, let's add a New Step, search for "Exasol" (you can also find it under 'Custom'), click the Exasol connector and then pick the "Get Rows" action.
+Next, let's add a New Step, search for "Exasol" (you can also find it under "Custom"), click the Exasol connector and then pick the "Get Rows" action.

 ![image-20211122153351142](user_guide.assets/image-20211122153351142.png)

 ![image-20211122153535159](user_guide.assets/image-20211122153535159.png)

-Here you can select a schema, table and optionally filter.
-In our case we'll filter on age being higher than 30.
+Here you can select a schema, table and optionally add a filter condition.

 Keep in mind that at most there will be 1000 records returned.

-(Note: If you need advanced filtering and ordering then you might be better served using the ExecuteQuery action which allows you complete freedom in composing a SQL Query.)
+(Note: If you need advanced filtering and ordering then you might be better served using the ExecuteQuery action which allows you complete freedom in composing a SQL Query.
+This action is demonstrated lower in this article.)

 Now it's time to test.